Warning: This post contains spoilers for all of the Marvel Cinematic Universe films.

 It’s unclear what the Soul Stone’s powers are in the film universe.
 In the comics, the gem allows the holder to capture and control others’ souls.
 It also creates a separate universe where the person who wields it can trip souls.
 It’s possible that the people who turned to dust at the end of Infinity War may simply reside in this alternate universe created by the stone.

 Why are all these stones in some sort of container?

-Yeah, what is the weird glove Thanos has on in the trailer?
+Yeah, what is the weird glove?

 The Infinity Gauntlet.
 Basically, it’s a fancy golden glove that can hold all the Infinity Stones.
 When all the stones are united in the Gauntlet, the wearer wields unlimited power.